 Disability is broadly defined as the consequence of an impairment that may be physical, cognitive, mental, sensory, emotional, developmental, or some combination of these.
 A disability may be present from birth, or occur during a person's lifetime.
-Disabilities is an umbrella term, covering impairments, activity limitations, and participation restrictions.
+Disability is an umbrella term, covering impairments, activity limitations, and participation restrictions.
 Impairments may include physical, sensory, and cognitive or developmental disabilities.
 Mental disorders (also known as psychiatric or psychosocial disability) and various types of chronic disease may also qualify as disabilities, (Different countries, regions, and even organizations often define disability in a similar - but slightly different manner).
 A disability may occur during a person's lifetime or may be present from birth.
 Disability can be classified into several types of disabilities.

 Handicap has been disparaged as a result of false folk etymology that says it is a reference to begging.
 It is actually derived from an old game, Hand-i'-cap, in which two players trade possessions and a third, neutral person judges the difference of value between the possessions.
 The concept of a neutral person evening up the odds was extended to handicap racing in the mid-18th century.